 - Medications: Including allergy medications, inhalers, prescription meds, and copies of your prescriptions

 - Papers and documents: Such as your passports, IDs, credit cards, and birth certificates.
 See what to put in your emergency binder.
 You should also take the step of putting these in digital format and storing them in the cloud.
 (Binder template here)

 - Pets and their items: Keep pet carriers near the door and ready to go.
 Have food, bowls, leashes, and other items packed.
-Remember that you will probably need proof of vaccinations in order for your pet to be accepted into a shelter.
+Remember that you will probably need proof of vaccinations for your pet to be accepted into a shelter.
 Read this article about evacuating with pets.

 - Comfort items: Bringing a book or deck of cards is a good idea.
 It will take away some of the mental stress while you pass the time in your emergency shelter.

-- Emergency supplies: Some non-perishable foods, water, flashlights, a first aid kit, and map of the area.
+- Emergency supplies: Some non-perishable foods, water, flashlights, a first aid kit, and a map of the area.

 - Fire-specific items: Including an N95 mask, portable fire extinguisher, and fire blanket

-- Valuables: As talked about in above, have your most precious sentimental or valuable items packed and ready to go.
+- Valuables: As discussed above, have your most precious sentimental or valuable items packed and ready to go.

 6. Make a Communication Plan

 How would you get in contact with family members if you had to evacuate while someone wasn’t at home?
 You can’t rely on cell phones during emergencies, especially since coverage can go out and lines can be flooded.

-For this reason, it is important to make an emergency communication plan.
+For this reason, it is vital to make an emergency communication plan.
 The plan should include a way to get in touch and a meeting point.

 7. Make Evacuation Plan